hatonthecat/Hurl/content/papers/paper1/index.md

 ##### Abstract

 Power-efficiency has been an increasing design consideration in virtually all new silicon in the past 15 years.
-Power-first1 designs, however, typically appear only in niche applications such as IoT.
-A 2023 retrospective paper describing a research lab's 2002 circuit, using a technique called “drowsy logic,” reviewed historical strategies to limit leakage in the context of foundries' recent implementation of low-leakage FinFET and Gate-All-Around technologies.2,3 This review explores new research and additional industry applications of drowsy logic.
+Power-first designs, however, typically appear only in niche applications such as IoT.
+A 2023 retrospective paper describing a research lab's 2002 circuit, using a technique called “drowsy logic,” reviewed historical strategies to limit leakage in the context of foundries' recent implementation of low-leakage FinFET and Gate-All-Around technologies.
+This review explores new research and additional industry applications of drowsy logic.

 ---